BPSB/combine-p-values-discrete/docs/index.rst

 * At least one of the sub-tests is *discrete* with a low number of possible *p* values.
 What is a “low number” depends on the details, but 30 almost always is.
 * The combined *p* value returned by `combine_pvalues` is not very low already.

-Also see `comparison` for a hands-on example, where only combining *p* values with accounting for the discreteness of tests yields the correct result.
+Also see `comparison` for a hands-on example, where combining *p* values only yield the correct result when we account for the discreteness of tests.

 **Also,** as a side product, this module also implements Monte Carlo-based **weighted** variants of methods other than Stouffer’s, which `combine_pvalues` does not provide.